microprediction/m6/docs/clarifications.md

 These are my efforts to clarify the rules.
 They are not the official rules.

+## Investment performance
+Is the investment intended to be:

+ * One large portfolio comprising stocks and ETFS
+ * Five portfolios of at most 5 stocks, and another five portfolios of at most 5 ETFs each?

+I'm assuming the former.

 ## Benchark portfolio

-Information ratio is undefined if benchmark is the portfolio with no assets?
+The information ratio is undefined if benchmark is the portfolio with no assets.

 ## Default